 Intensively active, compassionate and possessing a clear sense of moral convictions, Dante later played a prominent role in Florentine politics.
 He served on the Signoria of Florence and later became ambassador to Rome.
 In 1300 he was appointed to the position of City Prior.
 During this time, however, the Guelfs had split into two factions - the Whites who were against papal interference - and the Blacks who sought closer political ties with the church.
 The two opposing factions had caused much widespread civil unrest in Florence.
 But Dante opposed the political intentions of Pope Boniface VIII and in his role as civic leader subsequently exiled, among others, Corso Donati, the head of the Black Guelfs.

-The trouble with this decision was that not only was Donati related to Dante's wife, more importantly, it also earned the enraged Pope's displeasure.
+The trouble with this decision was not only that Donati was related to Dante's wife, more importantly, it also earned the enraged Pope's displeasure.
 This decision, together with the Signoria's intransigent attitude towards the papacy eventually led to Dante's own irrevocable and perpetual exile.
 In 1301 when the imperialist Ghibellines had regained power, Dante's political enemies wrongly accused him of fraudulent use of public money.
 He was banished for life from Florence with all of his wealth and property confiscated, although his wife and children would remain safe.